-When to Bottle Feed a Goat:
+When and How Often to Bottle Feed a Goat:

 First 24 Hours: Colostrum from a mother (or other goat) if possible.
 If you don’t have fresh colostrum from a goat you can use Powdered colostrum.
 1/4 cup every 2-4 hours for the first 24 hours.
 Then move to milk.

 First week: approximately 4 oz of milk every 2-4 hours.
 There is some argument about nighttime feedings but in my experience they can go about 5-6 hours maximum.
 I keep the kids in the house at night the first 2 nights to get a feel for their schedule and then set alarms to go outside to them after that.
 I try to get them to the every 4 hour mark pretty quickly- usually by 4 days old or so.